 Also Rankedsee more on Chiang Kai-shek

 Frank Hsieh Chang-ting is a Taiwanese politician of the Democratic Progressive Party in the Republic of China.
 He was the mayor of Kaohsiung City until his appointment as President of the Executive Yuan by president Chen Shui-bian on February 1, 2005.
-He announced his resignation from the post of ...more
+He announced his resignation from the post of premier on January 17, 2006.
+Hsieh was the DPP nominee in the 2008 presidential election and was defeated by Ma Ying-jeou. ...more

 Nationality: Taiwansee more on Frank Hsieh